Did you know that Vitamin C and water don’t get along?

 - It penetrates your skin better: Usually if the pH isn’t low enough, Vitamin C won’t work.
 Water-free products have no pH so Vitamin C can just get in and do its thing.

 So, what is this thing?
 Well, it’s more than one.
 Ascorbic Acid has a few superpowers:

-- Collagen-booster: it is essential for the synthesis of collagen, the protein that keeps skin elastic.
+- Collagen-booster: It’s essential for the synthesis of collagen, the protein that keeps skin elastic.
 When it’s around, it pumps its production up a notch or two.

 If you’re worried about anti-aging, you need Vitamin C in your arsenal.

 P.S.
 Indeed Labs Vitamin C24 contains 22% Ascorbic Acid, the same concentration used in studies to measure its ability to boost collagen.
 Basically, there’s enough here for it to work its magic.

 Related: What Does Vitamin C In Skincare Do?

 Need help creating an anti-aging routine that really works?
 Sign up to the newsletter below to receive the “Anti-Aging Skincare Routine Cheatsheet” (it includes product recommendations, too!).

 Sodium Hyaluronate is a form of Hyaluronic Acid.
 That’s a humectant that draws moisture from the environment into your skin and binds it there.